Shogz-Labs/EECS1015_F25_Assets/labs.md

     **TA Response:** Firstly, please navigate to: <b><i>Week 1: Introduction > Lab</i></b>.
 You will need to click each of the hyperlinks to complete the first two tasks; eClass automatically records your activity and gives you, "credit."
 Task 3 will require you to submit the relevant screenshot through eClass; you will get an e-mail confirming your submission.

-2. I am using PyCharm but I cannot access intteractive mode!
+2. I am using PyCharm but I cannot access interactive mode!
 Please help!

     **TA Response:** You should see a Python emblem near the bottom left corner of the IDE; clicking this will enable Interactive Mode.
 If you do not see the emblem, then please:
       - Click the, "☰" icon in the top left corner of your IDE.